-The latter set can also be identified with the set of unordered partitions of $\{1,\dotsc,|\bfk|\}$ into subsets of sizes $k_1,\dotsc,k_r$; such that for all $k\ge1$ there are $r(k)$ partition components of size $k$. \end{rem}
+The latter set can also be identified with the set of unordered partitions of $\{1,\dotsc,|K|\}$ into subsets of sizes $k_1,\dotsc,k_r$; such that for all $k\ge1$ there are $r(k)$ partition components of size $k$. \end{rem}

-\begin{rem}[\texorpdfstring{$\tV$}{tV} and \texorpdfstring{$V$}{V} are manifolds]~ The space $\tV_\bfk(\R^{p,q})$ is an open subspace of $(\R^p)^r\times (\R^q)^{|\bfk|}$ and hence an orientable smooth manifold of dimension $p\cdot r + q\cdot |\bfk|$.
-The action of $\frS_{\bfk}$ is free, so $V_\bfk(\R^{p,q})$ is again a manifold of the same dimension.
-The manifold $V_\bfk(\R^{p,q})$ is non-orientable if and only if at least one of the following holds: \begin{itemize} \item $q\geq 3$ is odd and there is at least one cluster of some size $k\ge2$; then a path in $V_\bfk(\R^{p,q})$ interchanging two points of this cluster, while fixing all other points, reverses the orientation; \item $p+q\ge2$ and there is some $k\ge1$ such that $p+q\cdot k$ is odd and $r(k)\ge 2$; then, interchanging two clusters of size $k$ while preserving their internal ordering and fixing all other points reverses the local orientation. \end{itemize} \end{rem}
+\begin{rem}[\texorpdfstring{$\tV$}{Ṽ} and \texorpdfstring{$V$}{V} are manifolds] The space $\tV_K(\R^{p,q})$ is an open subspace of $(\R^p)^r\times (\R^q)^{|K|}$ and hence an orientable smooth manifold of dimension $p\cdot r + q\cdot |K|$.
+The action of $\frS_{K}$ is free, so $V_K(\R^{p,q})$ is again a manifold of the same dimension.
+The manifold $V_K(\R^{p,q})$ is non-orientable if and only if at least one of the following holds: \begin{itemize} \item $q\geq 3$ is odd and there is at least one cluster of some size $k\ge2$; then a path in $V_K(\R^{p,q})$ interchanging two points of this cluster, while fixing all other points, reverses the local orientation; \item $p+q\ge2$ and there is some $k\ge1$ such that $p+q\cdot k$ is odd and $r(k)\ge 2$; then, interchanging two clusters of size $k$ while preserving their internal ordering and fixing all other points reverses the local orientation. \end{itemize} \end{rem}

-\begin{rem}[Poincar\'e–Lefschetz duality] For a topological space $X$, we denote by $X^\infty$ its one-point compactification, and denote the point at infinity by $\infty$.
-Since $\tV_\bfk(\R^{p,q})$ is an open and orientable manifold of dimension $p\cdot r+q\cdot |\bfk|$, we can apply Poincar\'e–Lefschetz duality and obtain
+\begin{rem}[Poincaré–Lefschetz duality] For a topological space $X$, we denote by $X^\infty$ its one-point compactification, and denote the point at infinity by $\infty$.
+Since $\tV_K(\R^{p,q})$ is an open and orientable manifold of dimension $p\cdot r+q\cdot \abs{K}$, we can apply Poincaré–Lefschetz duality and obtain

 \end{rem}